How to File for Divorce in Virginia

 - Voluntary separation—at least six months if no children are involved, and at least one year otherwise [Code of Virginia; Title 20, Section 20-91]

-- Divorce can be a complicated process, so you may wish to get free legal advice from Avvo.com.
-This online forum allows querying local lawyers without cost.
+- Divorce can be a complicated process, so you may wish to get low cost legal advice from JustAnswer.com.
+This online service allows querying local lawyers without large fees.

 - The divorce process doesn’t have to be a combative one.
 The fastest and easiest way to conclude this difficult procedure is to work with your spouse in a constructive and unemotional manner.
 Avoid arguments if at all possible!

 - Divorces require proper documentation.
 It is wise to copy all financial and personal documents so that you can provide them to your attorney and the courts.

 HOW TO START A VIRGINIA DIVORCE

 The divorce process in Virginia begins with you or your spouse filing a Bill of Complaint for Divorce in a county circuit court.
 This form notifies the court and the spouse that a divorce is desired.